SGpp/DisCoTec/README.md

 * Run the third-level-manger

 * Start the simulation.
-The example directory holds a separate run file for the HLRS.
+The example directory holds a separate run file which has to be modified to fit HLRS and Helium.